Accelerating Magnetic Resonance T1\r{ho} Mapping Using Simultaneously Spatial Patch-based and Parametric Group-based Low-rank Tensors (SMART): DISCUSSION

 \subsection{Parameters Selection for the SMART Method}

 In this study, all the reconstruction parameters included in the ADMM and CG algorithms were selected empirically.
-To show the convergence numerically, the relative change in the solution between two consecutive iterations was used and defined as follows:
+The relative change in the solution between two consecutive iterations was used to show the convergence numerically and is defined as follows:

 where $\mathbf X_\textit{iter}$ denotes the reconstructed image at the \textit{iter}th ADMM iteration.
 Fig. \ref{relativechange} shows the relative changes of 2D imaging with R = 4, 6, 10.2, and 11.7.
 The relative change rapidly stabilizes within a few iteration numbers and has no significant alterations when the iteration number reaches 15.
 Additionally, we changed the CG iteration number from 7 to 20 to test its effects on the reconstruction.
-The nRMSE variations of the reconstructed images with different CG iteration numbers were less than ($\textless$1\%), indicating the CG iteration number may have little effect on reconstruction after several iterations.
+The nRMSE variations of the reconstructed images with different CG iteration numbers were less than 1\%, indicating the CG iteration number may have little effect on reconstruction after several iterations.

-In addition, we used several tricks to speed up the reconstruction in our experiments.
-For the patch extraction step, patch offset with 3 was used to reduce the number of searched patches.
+We used several tricks to speed up the reconstruction in our experiments.
+For the patch extraction step, a patch offset with three was used to reduce the number of searched patches.
 Also, the patch extraction step was implemented in a graphics processing unit (GPU).
-The time consumption of this step was reduced from 9.5s to 0.14s for 2D patch extraction and from 600 mins to 171s for 3D patch extraction.
-The memory footprints were 411 MB and 821 MB for 2D and 3D patch extraction, respectively.
-The $\text T_{1\rho}$ estimation for the histogram analysis of the tissue extraction was applied every three iterations to speed up the reconstruction.
-Additionally, parallel computing was applied in the HOSVD denoising step of tensors $\mathcal{T}$ and $\mathcal{Z}$ for each spatial tensor and parametric tensor.
-The reconstruction time of the six methods was listed in Supplementary information Table S3 of the Supplementary Information.
+The time consumption of this step was reduced from 9.5s to 0.14s for the 2D patch extraction and from 600 mins to 171s for the 3D patch extraction.
+The memory footprints were 411 MB and 821 MB for the 2D and 3D patch extractions.
+The $\text T_{1\rho}$ estimation for the histogram analysis of the tissue clustering was applied every three iterations to speed up the reconstruction.
+Additionally, parallel computing was applied in the HOSVD denoising step of tensors $\mathcal{T}$ and $\mathcal{Z}$ for each spatial and parametric tensor.
+The reconstruction times of the six methods are listed in supplementary information Table S3.